ableco/ablecop/README.md

 bundle exec rails g ablecop:install
 ```

-This will create the following configuration files in the root of your
-project and add them to your project's `.gitignore`:
+This will create the following configuration files in your project and add them to your project's `.gitignore`:

 * `.rubocop.yml`
 * `.fasterer.yml`
 * `.scss-lint.yml`
+* `config/rails_best_practices.yml`

 ## Overriding default configuration files